Portrait Photography

 This is where growth happens.

-To further explore the subject of black and white portrait tips, we also recommend this video by Jamie Windsor:
+To further explore the subject of black-and-white portrait tips, we also recommend this video by Jamie Windsor:

 Why do People Use Black and White Portraits?